Bentheburrito/planetside_api/README.md

 character IDs.
 See a full list of event names in the [Event Streaming docs](https://census.daybreakgames.com/#what-is-websocket).

-`SocketClients` also fit well into supervision trees.
+`SocketClient`s also fit well into supervision trees:

-### SocketClient Supervision Example
 ```elixir
 defmodule MyApp.Supervisor do
   use Supervisor